trrapp12/recipe_organizer/README.md

 ###What is under the hood?

 The recipe organizer uses a Django framework on an SQLite database.
 It also uses Angular to make

+###Why can't I see any code for it?

+It has been pushed to the server branch for publication purposes.
+If you can't see it look to see if you are on the master or the server branch.
+The server branch has the most up-to-date code.